-The list of research needs given under E.1.4. includes identified gaps in survey and monitoring programmes that need to be filled/augmented, much of which ties-in with the programmes listed below.
+The list of research needs given under E.1.4. includes identified gaps in survey and monitoring programmes that need to be filled/augmented.
+These are also relevant to this section and have not been repeated here.

 Prioritization of measures to be implemented during the next MFF period